-You know the place.
 Eldersburg, Maryland.
 The intersection of 32 and 26.
-One of the least scenic places on earth, although it does have a sign now that says, “Welcome to Eldersburg” at an intersection that isn't welcoming.
+One of the least scenic places on earth, although it does have a nice sign now that says, “Welcome to Eldersburg” at an intersection that's not welcoming at all.
 And after your trip to Panera or Food Lion or Walmart, as you sit at the intersection, waiting forever to turn left on 32 and head back toward Sykesville, instead of looking down out the driver’s side window at the cigarette butts lined from tire to tire and beyond, you can stare toward that sign, and think, at least someone had, or has, good intentions.

-And you can thank the Freedom Area Citizens Council for the sign, and then you can head toward Sykesville where the history isn't all hidden away and buried under asphalt.
+You can thank the Freedom Area Citizens Council for the sign, and then you can head toward Sykesville, where the history isn't all hidden away and buried under asphalt.